FunctionalUrology/MLme/README.md

        To interpret the results obtained from your pipeline, follow these steps:

-       - Launch [Tool Name] and Navigate to the Visualization tab.
+       - Launch MLme and Navigate to the Visualization tab.

        - Upload the results.pkl file that was generated from your pipeline execution.

-       - The [Tool Name] will process the results and provide visualizations, metrics, and insights to help you understand and analyze the performance of your ML model.
+       - The MLme will process the results and provide visualizations, metrics, and insights to help you understand and analyze the performance of your ML model.
 You can explore various plots, charts, and summary statistics to gain deeper insights into the model's behavior and effectiveness.

 - ## Visualization